hashicorp/policy-library-pcidss-policy-set-for-aws-terraform/docs/policies/iam-password-policy-should-require-numbers.md

 Password policies, in part, enforce password complexity requirements.
 Use IAM password policies to ensure that passwords use different character sets.

-CIS recommends that the password policy require at least one number.
+PCI DSS recommends that the password policy require at least one number.
 Setting a password complexity policy increases account resiliency against brute force login attempts.

 This rule is covered by the [iam-password-policy-should-require-numbers](https://github.com/hashicorp/policy-library-pcidss-policy-set-for-aws-terraform/blob/main/policies/iam/iam-password-policy-should-require-numbers.sentinel) policy.